davealex/laravel-time-period-reference/README.md

 ### **Converting a String Reference**

-Use the `toCarbonInstance()` method with a string value like "2 days ago", "5 years", or "10 min".
+Use the `toCarbonInstance()` method with a string value like **"2 days ago", "5 years", or "10 min"**.
 The method returns a fully configured Carbon instance relative to the current time.

 ````
 use Davealex\LaravelTimePeriodReference\Facades\LaravelTimePeriodReference;